 10: Do Something Fun While Doing Laundry

-One of my favorite laundry hacks for busy moms; have fun!
+One of my favorite laundry hacks for busy moms is to have fun!

 Listen to a podcast or one of your favorite playlists while folding and ironing.
 I like to use this time to call a Mom friend to talk and catch up, as I can do this with my phone on the speaker (or Bluetooth), and my hands are free to fold yoga pants!

 Of you could put on your favorite tv show in the master bedroom while you fold socks.